Rachael Shay Button is a writer, a teacher, and a place-based educator.

 In 2011, Rachael received her MFA in Creative Writing and Environment from Iowa State University–a program which not only emphasizes writing craft but also field work and environmental engagement.
-The concepts of “place”, environment, and education have been central to Rachael’s work as a writer, an educator, and a community organizer.
+The concept of “Place-Based Education” has been central to Rachael’s work as a writer, an educator, and a community organizer.

 Rachael’s essays and poems have appeared in The Rumpus, Painted Bride Quarterly, Pank, The Collagist, Creative Nonfiction, Diagram, and Redivider, among other journals.
 Her essay “Crossings” was nominated for a Pushcart prize.